xpepermint/validatablejs/README.md

 let errors = await v.validate(
   'John Smith',
   {
-    presence: {
+    presence: { // built-in validator name
-      message: 'must be present'
+      message: 'must be present' // error message (can be a function) },
-    },
-    coolness: {
+    coolness: { // custom validator name
-      message: 'must be cool'
+      message: 'must be cool' // error message (can be a function) }
-    }
   }
 ); // -> [{message: 'must be present'}]